deepanshs/mrsimulator/docs/user_guide/method/method.rst

   \frac{[(2I +1) \cdot (2S +1)]!}{((2I +1) \cdot (2S +1)-2)!}
   = \frac{[2 \cdot 2]!}{(2 \cdot 0)!} = 12

 possible NMR transitions.
 We write a transition (coherence) from state :math:`i` to :math:`j` using the outer product notation :math:`\ketbra{j}{i}`.
 In **mrsimulator**, all simulations are performed in the high-field limit and further assume that all spin-spin couplings are in the weak limit.

-To write a custom Method in *mrsimulator*, you need to determine the desired transition pathways, and then select the desired transitions during each SpectralEvent or DelayEvent.
-Keep in mind, however, that Method objects are designed without any details of the spin systems upon which they will act.
+To write a custom Method in *mrsimulator*, you need to determine the desired transition pathways and select the desired transitions during each **SpectralEvent** or **DelayEvent**.
+Keep in mind, however, that **Method** objects are designed without any details of the spin systems upon which they will act.
 For example, in the density matrix of a spin system ensemble, one could easily identify a transition by its row and column indexes.
 However, those indexes depend on the spin system and how the spins and their eigenstates have been assigned to those indexes.
 Therefore, we can not use such another approach for selecting transitions.

 Spin Transition Symmetry Functions
 ''''''''''''''''''''''''''''''''''

-One way you can select a subset of single-spin transitions, even if you don't know the spin quantum number :math:`I` and its associated energy eigenstate quantum numbers, is to request all transitions whose single-spin transition symmetry function, :math:`\text{p}_I` symmetry function is :math:`-1`, i.e.,
+One way you can select a subset of single-spin transitions, even if you don't know the energy eigenstate quantum numbers, is to request all transitions whose single-spin transition symmetry function, :math:`\text{p}_I` symmetry function is :math:`-1`, i.e.,

 .. math::
     \text{p}_I(m_f,m_i) = m_f - m_i = -1.